The Snowy Mountains Tour

 459 km south of Sydney | 2 - 5 days

-A major part of this road trip is the Kosciusko National Park.
+A major part of this road trip is the Kosciuszko National Park.
 It's New South Wales' largest national park and includes caves, glacial lakes, forests and ski resorts as well as the highest mountain in Australia.
 Although the park is most famous for its snow, it is also popular in summer for its outdoor activities, stunning landscapes, alpine wild flowers, and scenic drives.

 The Snowy Mountain region sits midway between Melbourne and Sydney so you could make it part of a Sydney to Melbourne road trip, and include the nation's capital city Canberra.
-All the attractions and campgrounds mentioned in the article is mapped at the end.
+All the attractions and campgrounds mentioned in the article are mapped at the end.

 Porcupine Rocks, Kosciuszko NP.
 Photo: Snowymountainsnsw via IG

 Cooma is the largest town in the Snowy Mountains and it has a lot of history.
 You'll see some lovely historic buildings as you drive through.
 Pick up a map of these at the Visitor Information Centre.
 If you need to pick up some healthy food, head to Moontree.
 Rose's Lebanese Restaurant offers lebanese cuisine that customers rave about.
 Get your dose of culture at the Raglan Gallery and Monaro Art Gallery.
 The Snowy Hydro Discovery Centre briefs you on the history of the regions hydro scheme, an enormous undertaking which changed the region forever.

 - The Cooma Tourist Park has free gas BBQs, picnic tables, tennis, mini golf, trampoline, games room and playground.

 JINDABYNE and AROUND